Related publications

 You'll also need to provide information about your income and assets, such as savings or investments, your housing costs and any disability or health condition that affects your work.

-If you're under State Pension age, contact your local Citizens Advice for more information, or call our Helpline if you or your partner are over State Pension age.
+If you're under State Pension age, contact your local Citizens Advice for more information.